doridori/Engine/README.md

 Engine
 ======

-An Observable Finite State Machine for Java.
+An observable Finite State Machine for Java.

 Similar to other FSMs out there.
 This has been designed with a terse interface in mind and also supports optional arbritrary data objects for each `Cylinder` (state), which can be accessed via a `Cylinders` `Actions` (enter / exit).